syedrayan5/FILE-INTEGRITY-CHECKER/File_Integrity_Checker/README.md

 ## Instructions for Usage

-- To get started, clone or download the project repository, Navigate to the project directory: r
+- To get started, clone or download the project repository, Navigate to the project directory
 - Run the Script
 Execute the script using the following command: